webdesserts/lazy_files/README.md

 file.io.closed? #=> true
 ```

-`LazyFile`s are nothing but references.
+A `Lazy::File` is nothing but a reference.
 The file must already exist for you to
 reference it.

 ```ruby